Destinations Greece The Cyclades Mykonos

 Ornos beach 6 min · cab to Chora 7

-InsiderIf you want walking distance to the Nammos-Scorpios beach circuit, book the Kenshō Psarou sister instead — same brand, beach-facing, slightly different design language.
+InsiderIf you want walking distance to the Nammos-Scorpios beach circuit, book the Kenshō Psarou sister instead: same brand, beach-facing, a slightly different design language.

 €€€€ €1,800+/night · the headline luxury — Cavo Tagoo, Kalesma, Santa Marina